 Honoring sacrifice and service

 We hope you enjoy this special time off with friends and family.
-We also hope that you’ll take time to experience the purpose of the holiday to make your time together even more memorable and share stories and lessons you care about as citizens.
+We also hope that you’ll take time to experience the purpose of the holiday and share stories and lessons you care about as citizens.

 CEREMONIES TO CHOOSE

 Try the brief Freedom’s Feast Memorial Day ceremony or the ceremony options created by our partners at the Major Stuart Adam Wolfer Institute.
-Use a ceremony before or after the National Moment of Remembrance, before or after your Memorial Day meal, while visiting a military cemetery or any other time that best suits your gathering.
+Use a ceremony before or after the National Moment of Remembrance, before or after your Memorial Day meal, while visiting a military cemetery or any other time that best works for you.

 CELEBRATE YOUR WAY